SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_topic_endpoint_template.md

 - `redelivery_delay_initial_interval` (Number) The delay to be used between the first 2 redelivery attempts.
 This value is in milliseconds.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `1000`.
 Available since 2.33.
 - `redelivery_delay_max_interval` (Number) The maximum delay to be used between any 2 redelivery attempts.
 This value is in milliseconds.
 Due to technical limitations, some redelivery attempt delays may slightly exceed this value.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `64000`.
 Available since 2.33.
 - `redelivery_delay_multiplier` (Number) The amount each delay interval is multiplied by after each failed delivery attempt.
 This number is in a fixed-point decimal format in which you must divide by 100 to get the floating point value.
 For example, a value of 125 would cause the delay to be multiplied by 1.25.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `200`.
 Available since 2.33.
 - `redelivery_enabled` (Boolean) Enable or disable message redelivery.
-When enabled, the number of redelivery attempts is controlled by maxRedeliveryCount.
+When enabled, the number of redelivery attempts is controlled by max_redelivery_count.
 When disabled, the message will never be delivered from the topic-endpoint more than once.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `true`.
 Available since 2.18.
-- `reject_low_priority_msg_enabled` (Boolean) Enable or disable the checking of low priority messages against the `rejectLowPriorityMsgLimit`.
-This may only be enabled if `rejectMsgToSenderOnDiscardBehavior` does not have a value of `"never"`.
+- `reject_low_priority_msg_enabled` (Boolean) Enable or disable the checking of low priority messages against the `reject_low_priority_msg_limit`.
+This may only be enabled if `reject_msg_to_sender_on_discard_behavior` does not have a value of `"never"`.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `reject_low_priority_msg_limit` (Number) The number of messages that are permitted before low priority messages are rejected.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 - `reject_msg_to_sender_on_discard_behavior` (String) Determines when to return negative acknowledgements (NACKs) to sending clients on message discards.
 Note that NACKs cause the message to not be delivered to any destination and Transacted Session commits to fail.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as rejectLowPriorityMsgEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as reject_low_priority_msg_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"never"`.
 The allowed values and their meaning are:

 <pre>
 "always" - Always return a negative acknowledgment (NACK) to the sending client on message discard.